nicferrier/rcirc-notify/README.md

 | `rcirc-notify-timeout`         | Seconds between notifications from the same user, avoids being spammed by one person.    | 60                                  |

 Additionally there is one hook `rcirc-notify-page-me-hooks` that can be used to perform something else on notification, for example playing a sound:

       ; Play a sound file on notification (using afplay, a program included with Mac OS) (add-hook 'rcirc-notify-page-me-hooks
          (lambda (msg)
            (start-process "beep-process" nil "afplay" "~/some-sound-file..m4a")))

+## Do I have to run rcirc-notify-add-hooks every time?

+No. rcirc-notify-add-hooks adds rcirc-notify to your rcirc hooks.
+So when rcirc runs it will automatically load rcirc-notify.

-## License
+## Multiple versions?

-      ;; This program is free software; you can redistribute it and/or ;; modify it under the terms of the GNU General Public License as ;; published by the Free Software Foundation; either version 3 of ;; the License, or (at your option) any later version.
-      ;;
-      ;; This program is distributed in the hope that it will be ;; useful, but WITHOUT ANY WARRANTY; without even the implied ;; warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR ;; PURPOSE.
-See the GNU General Public License for more details.
-      ;;
-      ;; You should have received a copy of the GNU General Public ;; License along with this program; if not, write to the Free ;; Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, ;; MA 02111-1307 USA
+You can find rcirc-notify on the [EmacsWiki](http://emacswiki.org/wiki/).
+The version in mamalade is derived from here.